Rakesh6720/React-Storefront---Basic/README.md

-# Getting Started with Create React App
+# Basic Storefront Page in React.js

 This project is a simple demonstration of a React.js front-end application, which introduces the concept of props.